Tips for sewing with foam (heavyweight interfacing)

 The interfacing is something that “helps” you love or hate a project!
 It could be the best interfacing in the world, if you don’t use it correctly, it will give you only headaches!

-The problem is that each project is unique, there are lots of types of interfacing so many problems may occur!
+The problem is that each project is unique, and there are many types of interfacing, so many problems may occur.

-One problem that affects many projects is created by bulky seam allowances.
+Bulky seam allowances create one problem that affects many projects.
 For some projects it is not an inconvenience, while for others, it is a serious situation that you want to solve.

 The solution?
 Keep the interfacing out of the seam allowances; it is easy to do this if you use fusible interfacing.
 But what to do if your interfacing is not fusible?

-For a non-fusible foam (I used it for a pouch), follow the below steps:
+For a non-fusible foam (I used it for a pouch), follow the steps below:

-- Cut the interfacing in the size needed.
+• Cut the interfacing to the size needed.

 When the sewing is done, trim the fabric at 3/8” (if that’s your seam allowance) away from the edge of the foam.